Grinder pump

-A grinder pump is a wastewater conveyance device.
+A grinder pump (also called a macerator pump) is a wastewater conveyance device.
 Waste from water-using household appliances (toilets, bathtubs, washing machines, etc.) flows through the home’s pipes into the grinder pump’s holding tank.
 Once the wastewater inside the tank reaches a specific level, the pump will turn on, grind the waste into a fine slurry, and pump it to the central sewer system or septic tank.

 Grinder pumps can be installed in the basement or in the yard.
 If installed in the yard, the holding tank must be buried deep enough that the pump and sewage pipes are below the frost line.

 A grinder pump is different from a sump pump or effluent pump.
 There are two types of grinder pumps, semi-positive displacement (SPD) and centrifugal.